🏁Tuning a Solana Node [ENG]

 • Split accounts into three different paths (or more), each connected to a single NVMe SSD.

 • Enable and configure your index and hash caches in RamDisk.
-Details here.
+Details herearrow-up-right.

 • Enable --block-verification-method unified-scheduler to improve catch-up speed.
 Already by default.
 Version > 2.0.